-We go to school…study, read, listen, explore, and observe the world around us causing us to learn and retain all sorts of important information.
-And, learning must be assessed…there has to be a percentage, a pass/fail or ranking system to know that learning is taking place…right?!?!
+Your children go to school for so many things.
+They study, read, listen, explore, and observe the world around them.
+This causes them to learn and retain all sorts of important information.
+And learning must be assessed.
+There has to be a percentage, a pass/fail or ranking system to know that learning is taking place, right?!?!

+Early learning can look like a mess.
 Your 2 year old may count to 10 one day and throw a bowl of cheerios at you the next.
-Your 4 year old will probably still scribble when coloring a picture and cut crooked on a straight line.
-Your 5 year old may know all the sounds of the alphabet, but is unable to identify some of the letters.
+And your 4 year old will probably still scribble when coloring a picture and cut crooked on a straight line.
+Your 5 year old may know all the sounds of the alphabet but is unable to identify some of the letters.
 Learning can look like a mess, but it is NOT!!!

-If you expect your toddler to color a printable of an apple to learn the color red or your 5 year old to complete worksheet after worksheet to help them learn to read…you might have the wrong idea of early learning.
-Early learning should be colorful…full of fun, games and lots of play.
+Early learning is colorful and playful!
+If you expect your toddler to color a printable of an apple to learn the color red, you might have the wrong idea of early learning.
+Maybe your 5 year old is unable to complete worksheet after worksheet to help them learn to read.
+You might have the wrong idea of early learning.
+Early learning should be colorful…full of fun, games, and lots of play.

 How will they learn by playing, you ask?
 Children play, they are wired to play and that is how they learn.
 Our task as the adults in their life is to make their time “playing” as beneficial to them as possible….whether, they are learning how to share toys with a new friend at age 2 or going on “Color Hunts” at age 3 and looking for letters on billboards as you drive around town at age 4.
 We can make the most of the games they play.
 When learning is disguised as play, children don’t even know they are learning while having so much fun…it’s quite genius!!!